ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/variantproductsnode_and_orderablevariantnode/creating_variantproductnode.md

 # Creating VariantProductNode

-Usually you need to create a `VariantProductNode` in your factory, see the following example:
+Create a `VariantProductNode` in your factory, following the example:

 ``` php
 public function createVariantProductNode($rawData = null)